yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 We now entered the "Three Stooges" area of the course.
 We climbed up Moe for our first real climb.
 I was determined to not stop very much (outside of delayering of course).
 So at the top when everyone was consulting maps, I remembered to turn opposite the barbed wire fence and just kept on hiking and running along the ridge down to Book 13.
 I was slightly off hitting the lone aspen book, but found it quickly enough before anyone had caught up to me.
 I grabbed my page and soon a whole group showed up.
 We had seven of us together there.
 Four were just trying to stick with Brandt, John Clarke, and I. JC and Brandt and I had trained on the course many times and knew it quite well.
 We ate a snack and headed up Curly.

 Curly is pretty easy if you go all the way to the summit, which it so happens is easy not to do.
 I made sure we went all the way to the summit.
 The group took a break at the top.
 I didn't want to encourage slower travel so I just started desending.
 This is around the time that I realized I had lost my compass and brought the wrong map, so I had to rely on my intuition and memory alone.
 Luckily, those are my two best navigational attributes.
 I found the right ridge easily enough and descended directly to Book 12.
 The group was hot on my heels and we headed up the final stooge, Larry.
 Now Larry is actually a _No Fuck Up_ zone where messing up is quite difficult.
 We navigated up and down and up again successfully all the way to Book 11.
 We found the book, ate a snack and headed up the Spine to Never Never Land.

+<h4 align="center" style="font-style:italic">This is around the time that I realized I had lost my compass and brought the wrong map, so I had to rely on my intuition and memory alone.</h4>

 Never Never Land is a navigationally difficult area of the course where everything looks the same and its easy to mistake which drainage or ridge you're on.
 I have little tricks to navigate this area.
 Like knowing to look for a ridge with no descernable features.
 Trust me.
 We got across the Spine and into the Never Never Land and down to Book 10 perfectly.